 Leon to Vilar de Mazarife( 21.3 km)

-You'll start your pilgrimage by first passing by the elaborate Cathedral of Leon, and continuing your hike to the outskirts of the city.
+You'll start your pilgrimage passing the elaborate Cathedral of Leon and then continue your hike to the outskirts of the city.
 Once in the scrubland of the paramo, you will soon leave the bustle behind.
-After leaving the city, there will be few facilities, so makes sure to fill up on water and take some snacks with you.
+After leaving the city, there will be few facilities.
+Make sure to fill up on water and take some snacks with you before departing.

 Vilar de Mazarife to Astorga (28.5 km)

 Today, you should get into the swing of the Camino.
 Enjoy a tortilla pincho before setting out, perhaps at Tio Pepe and in around 3.5 hours you'll hit Hospital de Orbigo, a great place to stop for lunch.
 Power up, because you'll then hike another 3 hours to Astorga.
 Shortly before reaching the city, make sure to say hi to David, who runs a small, open air bodega of free food (you can contribute as well).
 He also has beds in the back and it's a good place to chat with other pilgrims.

 Take time in the morning to enjoy the gaudi masterpiece of Palacio Episcopsal, as the sun paints it golden in the morning.
 Afterwards, start your slow climb to Rabanal del Camino.
 In the evening, you can hear the Gregorian chants of the Bendectine monks at San Salvador del Monte Irago.